Willard Griffin House and Carriage House: History

 In the mid-1870s, Willard M. Griffin (1841-1913) and his family moved from Stockton Springs, Maine to California.
 Then, Griffin established Griffin & Skelley, a dried fruit packing company that joined with other firms to create the California Packing Corporation, known today as Del Monte Foods.
 Griffin purchased a 100 acre estate known as "Lake Grove" in Los Altos Hills.
 In 1901, he proceeded to build what is today known as the Willard Griffin House, or the Griffin House.
 The shingled American Craftsman style residence was designed by architects Frank Delos Wolfe and Charles McKenzie, while the construction was overseen by Edwin Greenwood and George Culver.
 The Carriage House, located on the same property as the main house, was used for the maintenance and storage of carriages, cows, and six horses.
 It later served as the station for the Los Altos Hills Fire Department for an extended period.
 The Carriage House now serves as the repository for the Foothill–De Anza Community College District's historic archives.

 Griffin recruited a team of Japanese artisans from Japan to craft and care for the gardens across the property.
 They were responsible for the creation of the a tea house, as well as the construction of a bridge leading to it, along with various other garden structures.

 Willard C. Griffin, the grandson of Willard M. Griffin, acquired the 100 acre property in 1936.
 He later retired to Portola Valley and died on April 1, 1975.
 In 1959, the property was acquired by the Foothill–De Anza Community College District, paving the way for the construction of Foothill College around the historic site.
 Ernest J. Kump, the campus architect, drew much of his design on elements based on the Griffin House.
-The remnants of the Griffin's fish pond and tea garden are still present, situated in close proximity to the football field and directly behind the building that serves as the headquarters for Educational Technology Services.
+The remnants of the Griffin's fish pond and tea garden are still present, situated near the football field and directly behind the building that serves as the headquarters for Educational Technology Services.

 The "Committee to Save the Griffin House," initiated in the 1990s, achieved a significant milestone in 1996.
 They successfully gathered $101,000 in public donations to address essential repairs, including reinforcing the foundation, adding a new shear wall, and completely replacing the sloping roof.
 As of November 2022, the Griffin House and Carriage House have been included in the project descriptions outlined in the Foothill-De Anza Community College District Sustainability Action Plan.
 These descriptions pertain to the installation of new heating and cooling systems in the buildings, along with the necessary connections to existing or new utilities.